LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E05.md

 4. Select **Open folder** button.
 Select the **Free Text Invoice Template** and double **Open**.

-5. If the Office activation form appears, click **Close**.
+5. If the Office activation form appears, select **Close**.

-6. View the format and Close the workbook.
+6. View the format and close the workbook.

 7. Navigate to **Business document management** workspace.